sagerenn/Problem_Solving_with_Algorithms_and_Data_Structures/Chapter07/tree.md

 The deletion of nodes will update the balance factor from the successor or leaf to the root(missing a level), while
 1. the parent's balance factor to zero until the root

+Threaded binary seach tree is the tree can traverse from the least node to the largest node, or from the largest node to the least node.
+The final part will point to Null.